javaidiqbal11/mri-brain-superpixel-segmentation/README.md

-# automatic-brain-tumor-superpixel-based-segmentation-machine-learning
+# MRI Brain Tumor Segmentation
-Automatic brain tumor segmentation from magnetic resonance images using superpixel-based approach and Machine Learning algorithms
+Automatic brain tumor segmentation from magnetic resonance images using a superpixel-based approach and Machine Learning algorithms